French A level

 Timetable hours: 5.75 hours per week including language support sessions

 Assessment method: 2 exams of varying length plus 1 oral exam

 What will I study?

 You will learn to communicate fluently in the language both orally and in writing.
-You will read and listen to authentic material in order to develop your comprehension skills and your knowledge of the culture.
+You will read and listen to authentic material in order to develop your comprehension skills and to widen your knowledge of the culture.
 You will study topics, literary texts and films relevant to the country/countries where the language is spoken.

 Is this course right for me?